 It’s fun, it’s snuggly, it’s quality time, but it’s not reading.
 It’s a reading-themed package.
 The simple story doesn’t open itself to our interpretation but is interpreted for us; it comes with a Debussy sound track, British-lady voice, pop-up features and clever bells and whistles that can be poked and swiped.
 What gets bumped to the bottom layer of attention is the words.

-I finally figured out the difference between books and apps: The words are the last thing that matter in an app.
+There’s a difference between ebooks and book apps: the words are the last thing that matter in an app.
 In a book, they’re the first.
 A book on screen (as in the current version of the Kindle) is still a book: lines of words, an occasional static picture.
 An app on a phone or iPad is something else.

 What three-year-old isn’t going to be so busy poking and swiping that she can give only half an ear to the words?
 That defeats the main purpose of a picture book, which is to supply just enough visual matter to snag their attention while they are subconsciously learning language patterns and syntax and figures of speech and the elements of storytelling.
 Why are children who are read to much more likely to become readers than children who aren’t?
 Because the necessary groundwork has already been laid.
 With an app, there’s so much else going on that the basic foundation of literacy may be haphazard and full of cracks.